katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_scaleway.rst

 ==========================

 `Object Storage <https://www.scaleway.com/object-storage>`_ allows you to store any kind of objects (documents, images, videos, and so on).
-As the Scaleway API is S3 compatible, Ansible supports it natively through the modules: :ref:`s3_bucket_module`, :ref:`aws_s3_module`.
+As the Scaleway API is S3 compatible, Assible supports it natively through the modules: :ref:`s3_bucket_module`, :ref:`aws_s3_module`.

-You can find many examples in the `scaleway_s3 integration tests <https://github.com/ansible/ansible-legacy-tests/tree/devel/test/legacy/roles/scaleway_s3>`_.
+You can find many examples in the `scaleway_s3 integration tests <https://github.com/assible/assible-legacy-tests/tree/devel/test/legacy/roles/scaleway_s3>`_.

 .. code-block:: yaml+jinja